Avnet/Ultra96-PYNQ/README.md

 Execute a simple build script that will create an SD image for either Ultra96 v1 or v2.

-Before executing cd into the cloned repo directory.
+Before executing the script, cd into the cloned repo directory.

 For Ultra96 v2:
 ```shell